louiereese/code-examples/typescript/typescript-cheat-sheet.md

 // would show error since the return type of validatePayload is not a number const validationErrors: number = validatePayload(payload);

+// void means no value is returned
+// this function doesn't return anything const translateArg = (arg: string): void => {
+  // a side effect is likely called with void returning functions arg = doSomething(arg);
+}

 ```